bcgov/ssdtools/README.md

 for multiple species.
 The ssdtools package uses Maximum Likelihood to fit log-normal, log-logistic, gompertz, lgumbel, gamma or weibull distributions.
 Multiple distributions can be averaged using Information Criteria.
-Confidence intervals are produced by bootstrapping.
+Confidence intervals on fits and hazard concentrations are produced by bootstrapping.

 ## Installation